-William Joseph Shayer England
+William Joseph Shayer Biography | Oil Paintings

-3-1787 - 12-21-1879 Southampton, ENGBack to Artist IndexView Artists Paintings
+3-8-1787 Southampton, ENG - 12-21-1879 Southampton, ENGBack to Artist IndexView Artists Paintings

 William Joseph Shayer senior was a competent landscape artist, but he is best known as a figure painter.
-His work is reminiscent in some respects to the paintings of George Morland, another very popular figure painter.
-Shayer's work though has a depth and brightness to it missing from the paintings of many of his contemporaries, due to his skillful application of glaze spreading a thin, oily, transparent layer of paint over a dry opaque paint.
+His work is reminiscent in a few regards to the depictions of George Morland, another very popular figure painter.
+Shayer's work though has a depth and brightness to it missing from the paintings of many of his contemporaries, due to his application of glaze.

-Art Movement: Victorian Classicism
+Art Movement: Victorian Classicism.